|Subject Leader Drama Department||

 Students study theatre styles such as Physical Theatre.
 Puppeteering, Stanislavski’s Methods and Brecht’s Epic Theatre to influence their own devised work in preparation for Component 2.

-To prepare for Component 3 they will explore play texts such as Teechers by John Godber, DNA by Dennis Kelly and Midsummer Night’s Dream by William Shakespeare.
-For their actual Component 2 performances students will perform from a wide range of different plays.
+To prepare for Component 3 they will explore play texts by John Godber, Dennis Kelly, Simon Stephens, Martin McDonagh and Shakespeare.
+For Component 3 performances, students will perform from a wide range of different plays.

 Enrichment and Extra Curricular